wp-plugins/wp-special-textboxes/readme.txt

-=== wp-special-textboxes ===
+=== Special Text Boxes ===
 Contributors: minimus
 Donate link: http://simplelib.co.cc/
 Tags: content, performance, text
 Requires at least: 2.6
-Tested up to: 2.8
+Tested up to: 2.8.2
-Stable tag: 1.2.10
+Stable tag: 2.0.20

 Highlights any portion of text as text in the colored boxes.

 == Description ==

-wp-special-textboxes is very simple, very little and very usefull Wordpress plugin (for me and, I hope, for you).
+Special Text Boxes is very simple, very little and very usefull Wordpress plugin (for me and, I hope, for you).
 It adds little style sheet file and short code to blog for highlighting some portion of text in post as colored boxes.
 That may be warning, alert, info and download portion of post’s text.

 Available languages:

   * English
   * Russian
+  * Italian
+  * Belarus

-If you have created your own language pack, or have an update of an existing one, you can send __.po__ and __.mo files__ to me so that I can bundle it into __wp-special-textboxes__.
+If you have created your own language pack, or have an update of an existing one, you can send __.po__ and __.mo files__ to me so that I can bundle it into __Special Text Boxes__.

-= Version History =

-* 1.0.1
-	* Initial upload
-* 1.1.6
-	* codes and variables cleanup
-		* admin page codes optimised
-		* activation codes optimised for future upgrades
-	* margin settings added
-* 1.1.7
-	* black box margins bug fixed
-* 1.2.10
-	* custom box added
-	* custom editor added
-	* customising "on the fly" added
-	* Wordpress 2.8 compatibility checked

 Real examples of outputs you can see on the [plugin page](http://simplelib.co.cc/?p=11)